 The Remuneration Committee is comprised of all of the Non-executive Directors and Jonathan Gray is chair.
 The Remuneration Committee will meet at least twice a year and otherwise as required.

 Argentex LLP is managed through the Executive Committee.
 The Group has delegated to the Executive Committee the day to day management of the LLP.
-The Executive Committee will, in the first instance, consist of Lord Jones (representative of Argentex Capital), Carl Jani, Harry Adams, Andrew Egan, Sam Williams, Kit Smith, Daniel Merrick and Joseph Duffelen.
+The Executive Committee will, in the first instance, consist of Lord Jones (representative of Argentex Capital), Carl Jani, Harry Adams, Andrew Egan, Jo Stent, Kit Smith, Daniel Merrick and Joseph Duffelen.
 The Executive Committee has the power, inter alia, subject to the prior approval of Argentex Capital, to (i) approve the admission of additional members; (ii) approve and/or require the retirement of the Continuing Members; (iii) vary the Continuing Members’ capital interests; and (iv) set the amount of monthly drawings for the Continuing Members.

 The Executive Committee meets at a minimum quarterly.
 The Executive Committee provides structure and assumes responsibility for management of the Group and the risks faced by the Group at a micro and macro level.